-2.1 The re gulators' General Conditions of Recognition state that awarding bodies must: establish and maintain, and at all times comply with, up to date written procedures for the investigation of suspected or alleged malpractice of maladministration; and ensure that such investigations are carried out rigorously, effectively, and by persons of appropriate competence who have no personal interest in their outcome.
+2. marriada rooponoismaoo 2.1 The regulators' General Conditions of Recognition state that awarding bodies must: establish and maintain, and at all times comply with, up to date writ procedures for the investigation of suspected or alleged malpractice maladministration; and ensure that such investigations are carried out rigorously, effectively, a by persons of appropriate competence who have no personal interest in the outcome.
 2.2 The awarding body will: